Red Chile Chicken Tacos

 Let the chicken cook, stirring occasionally, until it releases its juices and those juices start to combine with the marinade/sauce.
 As it cooks the liquid in the pan will start to thicken and reduce — once you see that happening, start stirring the mixture regularly until all but 1-2 tablespoons of liquid are left and the chicken has a thin, shiny glaze of sauce over it and is tender, about 15-20 minutes of cooking time in all.

-Once done, take chicken off heat, spoon into tortillas, add a squeeze of lime and more Fat Cat Surprisingly Mild Guajillo Ghost sauce, a sprinkle of cilantro and serve.
+Once done, take chicken off heat, spoon into tortillas, add a squeeze of lime and more Fat Cat Surprisingly Mild Guajillo Ghost Tex-Mex Hot Sauce and Marinade, a sprinkle of cilantro and serve.